IAmJonoBo/Prometheus/docs/developer-experience.md

 - Follow the documented env var contracts in `configs/README.md` when adding new secrets or feature flags.

+## macOS artifact cleanup

+- The repo ships with `.githooks/` scripts that invoke `scripts/cleanup-macos-cruft.sh` after every checkout, merge, or rewrite.
+- macOS contributors should run
+  `git config core.hooksPath .githooks` once per clone so the hooks fire on local pulls.
+- The cleanup script removes `.DS_Store`, `.AppleDouble`, `._*`, `Icon?`, and `__MACOSX` files; CI will fail if any slip through.
+- Run `scripts/cleanup-macos-cruft.sh` manually whenever you suspect Finder has introduced junk files.

 ## Knowledge sharing

 - Update stage-specific READMEs whenever APIs change; include sample payloads.